davidfowl/aspire-13-samples/vite-csharp-keycloak/README.md

 - **Service Discovery**: Automatic Keycloak URL resolution via Aspire
 - **Dual-Mode URLs**: Different redirect URLs for run mode (Vite) vs publish mode (BFF)
 - **Container Files**: Vite build output embedded in BFF container

+## ⚠️ Security Notes

+**This sample is for development and learning purposes only.
+The Keycloak integration is not production-ready.**

+### Security Issues for Development Only

+**BFF Configuration:**
+- ✅ **PKCE Enabled**: Proof Key for Code Exchange provides protection against authorization code interception
+- ✅ **POST for Logout**: Prevents CSRF attacks on logout endpoint
+- ✅ **Forwarded Headers (Dev Only)**: Only enabled in development mode, not in production
+- ❌ **RequireHttpsMetadata = false**: Disables HTTPS validation for Keycloak metadata endpoints - allows HTTP in development but vulnerable to MITM attacks
+- ❌ **No Cookie Security Settings**: Missing SameSite, Secure flags for production
+- ❌ **Open Redirect**: Login endpoint accepts unvalidated `returnUrl` parameter
+- ❌ **Claims Exposure**: All user claims exposed to frontend via `/api/auth/user` endpoint

+**Keycloak Realm Configuration:**
+- ❌ **SSL Not Required**: `sslRequired: "none"` allows unencrypted connections
+- ❌ **Hardcoded Credentials**: Demo user password (`demo`/`demo`) embedded in realm configuration
+- ❌ **No Token Lifetimes**: Default token expiration settings may be too permissive
+- ❌ **No Refresh Token Rotation**: Refresh tokens not configured to rotate on use

+**Missing for Production:**
+- ❌ **Rate Limiting**: No protection against brute force attacks on login
+- ❌ **HTTPS Enforcement**: No HSTS or HTTPS redirection
+- ❌ **Content Security Policy**: No CSP headers to prevent XSS
+- ❌ **Session Management**: No session timeout or sliding expiration configured
+- ❌ **Audit Logging**: No authentication event logging

+### Making This Production-Ready

+To deploy this pattern to production, you would need to:

+1. **Enable HTTPS everywhere**: Set `RequireHttpsMetadata = true`, `sslRequired = "external"`, configure HSTS
+2. **Configure cookie security**: Set `SameSite = SameSiteMode.Strict`, `Secure = true`, `HttpOnly = true`
+3. **Validate redirects**: Implement allowlist for `returnUrl` parameter
+4. **Remove hardcoded credentials**: Use proper user provisioning, password policies
+5. **Configure token lifetimes**: Set appropriate access token, refresh token, and session timeouts
+6. **Enable refresh token rotation**: Configure `UseRotationStrategy` in Keycloak
+7. **Add rate limiting**: Implement login attempt throttling and account lockout
+8. **Add audit logging**: Log all authentication events for security monitoring
+9. **Implement CSP**: Add Content-Security-Policy headers to prevent XSS attacks
+10. **Filter claims exposure**: Only return necessary claims to frontend, not all claims
+11. **Configure forwarded headers**: If using a reverse proxy, explicitly configure `KnownProxies` or `KnownNetworks`

+**Note**: The Aspire.Hosting.Keycloak integration is currently in preview and not recommended for production environments.
+For production, deploy Keycloak separately with proper hardening, monitoring, and backup strategies.

 ## Running Locally